Study of Neighborhood Air near Petroleum Sources

 What is SNAPS?

 SNAPS, or the Study of Neighborhood Air near Petroleum Sources, is designed to study air quality in communities near oil and gas extraction and related facilities.
-As part of SNAPS, we will place air monitoring trailers in selected communities for several months at a time to assess air quality.
+As part of SNAPS, we will place air monitoring trailers in selected communities for approximately one year at a time to assess air quality.

 Why is CARB doing this study?